CIP-RIU/datacheck/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.1.3
 * win-builder (devel and release)

-## R CMD check results
+## R CMD check --as-cran results

-There were no ERRRORs, no WARNINGS, no NOTES
+There were no ERRRORs, no WARNINGS

+There was only one note regarding 'Maintainer'.

+* Serves as a reminder to CRAN maintainers.

 ## Downstream dependencies
-There were no downstream dependencies
+There were no downstream dependencies.